Table of Contents

 Alternatively, we may use other methods

 Specify mandatory key fields for custom creation.
-In this case, we have specified the account group, name salutation, Customer Name & Search term for creating a customer master.
-Once the recording is completed R/3 logs the flow of screens and fields and saves information.
-Default values are set when the transaction was recorded.
+In this case, we have specified the account group, name salutation, customer name, & search term for creating a customer master.
+Once the recording is completed, R/3 logs the flow of screens and fields and saves information.
+Default values are set when the transaction is recorded.

 Note that field names are stored in a technical format by the transaction recording process.
 The system displays technical names by pressing the F1 key on each screen and then pressing the F9 key.
 Then you can substitute descriptive names for technical names.